mist475/Schematica_Extra/README.md

 ## Welcome to Schematica!
+Fork of Schematica, based of the GTNH fork.
+This fork is intended for the following things:
+- Adding the [Fairplay mode](https://www.planetminecraft.com/mod/schematica-fairplay/) to the base build script
+- Add an option to store coordinates of schematics per world/server
+- Add compatibility with the Lord of the Rings mod (fix a few edge cases with the printer)
+- Update the README as it still refers to Jdk 7, among other things After the following changes have been made I will submit a pull request, if it's accepted these changes will be merged into the GTNH fork of Schematica.
+Otherwise, I'll host this version elsewhere (Probably Github, maybe Modrinth)

 [Compiling Schematica](#compile-schematica) - for those that want the latest unreleased features

 [Contributing](#contributing) - for those that want to help out